preciofishbone/OmniaDocsG2/blocks/page-feedback/index.rst

 The user just types the message in the field and clicks "Post".

-If Rich Text has been enabled, it looks a bit different, here's an example:
+If Rich Text has been enabled, some formatting options are available, here's an example:

 .. image:: page-feedback-rich.png

-As you can see, with Rich Text enabled, some formatting options is avaible.

 Settings
 **********